Multilingual large language models leak human stereotypes across language boundaries: Stereotype Leakage and Its Effects

 \subsubsection{Non-polar Leakage}

 There are also non-polar leakages, which are neither positive nor negative.
-From Chinese to Hindi and English, we see the strengthening of \texttt{non-religious} trait for various groups such as ``software engineers'', ``veterans'', ``wealthy people'', and ``government officials''.
-It has been shown that there are $88.89 \%$ non-believers of the total population in China as of $2013$ \citep{Beliefs_in_China}.
+From Hindi to English and Russian, we see the strengthening of \texttrait{religious} for various groups such as \textgroup{women}, \textgroup{disabled people}, \textgroup{Black people}, and \textgroup{Asian people}.
+It has been shown that there are more than $70.00 \%$ believers of the total population in India as of $2011$\citep{evans2021key}.